Olive Processing Information

 Delivering your olives

-Your olives and oil containers should be delivered no later than the day before your booking.
-Monday bookings can be dropped off between 4pm and 6pm on Sunday, unless other wise arranged.
-Bookings for Tuesday to Friday can be dropped off the day before or earlier between 8am to 5pm.
+Your olives and oil containers need be delivered no later than the day before your booking between 4 and 5:30pm.
 If this is not suitable for you just let us know and other arrangements can be made.

 Please remember to bring clean containers to store your oil (100 kg of olives will produce up to 20 litres), alternatively we can provide 20 litre plastic containers with tap for $15 each.
 Also please make sure your olives have not been picked any earlier than 5 days before the booked processing day and are in good condition.
 Any olives that are too old, rotten or mouldy will not be processed.

 It is not possible for you to wait for your olives to be processed since accurate scheduling is not possible for the following reasons;